ihaveadrin/fselect/README.md

   -y instead of the menu interface, asks in stdout if you wish to select
      a file at a time

-  -c use curses/ncurses selection mode
+  -c use curses/ncurses selection mode (default)

   -n specify maximum amount of selections